 We are all longing to go home to some place we have never been — a place half-remembered and half-envisioned we can only catch glimpses of from time to time.
 Community.
 Somewhere, there are people to whom we can speak with passion without having the words catch in our throats.
 Somewhere a circle of hands will open to receive us, eyes will light up as we enter, voices will celebrate with us whenever we come into our own power.
 Community means strength that joins our strength to do the work that needs to be done.
 Arms to hold us when we falter.
 A circle of healing.
 A circle of friends.
 Someplace where we can be free. — Starhawk

 Today you will explore feelings about one's faith home.
-The stories in this session are about the prophet Mohammed.
-He had strong feelings for Mecca , his childhood home and the home city of his clan.
-As an adult, Mohammed followed his deep desire to bring Islam to Mecca and build a faith home in the city of his family home.
+The stories in this session are about the prophet Muhammad.
+He had strong feelings for Mecca, his childhood home and the home city of his clan.
+As an adult, Muhammad followed his deep desire to bring Islam to Mecca and build a faith home in the city of his family home.

-There are several aspects of Mohammed's story that connect with Unitarian Universalist values.
-One is Mohammed's persistence in holding true to his beliefs, as personally experienced, and sharing his beliefs with others.
-Through Islam, Mohammed's revelations about the nature of Allah and the nature of the universe spread.
+There are several aspects of Muhammad's story that connect with Unitarian Universalist values.
+One is Muhammad's persistence in holding true to his beliefs, as personally experienced, and sharing his beliefs with others.
+Through Islam, Muhammad's revelations about the nature of Allah and the nature of the universe spread.

 In Activity 1: Guided Labyrinth Meditation, you will document the children's comments about what they enjoy about their faith home.
 A short-term Faith in Action activity, Spreading the Word, guides you to engage the children in sharing these comments with others, via the congregation's website or printed bulletins.
 This Faith in Action project may require the permission of your director of religious education as well as the children's parents.
 You will also need to involve an adult in the congregation who is responsible for the website or other publicity materials.